Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Related Work

 \subsection{Controllable text generation (CTG)}

 As it is crucial to constrain generated text in many downstream applications, CTG has been a recent focus of NLP research.
 Methods such as CTRL \citep{CTRL} and GeDI \citep{krause-etal-2021-gedi-generative} pretrain language models on text prepended with control codes and generate text conditioned on the desired control.
 However, these methods require pretraining a new model if new controls are added, which is computationally expensive.
 To mitigate these issues, a variety of methods have been proposed to perform CTG without additional language model training.
-For example, ~\cite{khalifa2021a-dist, plug-and-play-dist, yang-klein-2021-fudge-dist, dekoninck2024controlled-dist} constrain language model outputs by modifying their output probability distributions. ~\cite{prefix-tuning-emb, qian2022controllable-prefix-emb} learn prefixes and \cite{han2023lmswitch-emb} train a linear factor in the word embedding space. ~\cite{subramani2022extracting-act, hernandez2023inspecting-act, li2023inferencetime-act, turner2023activation} control model outputs by changing activations at inference time. ~\cite{zhou2023controlled-prompt} use instruction tuning for CTG.
+For example, ~\citet{dexperts-dist, khalifa2021a-dist, plug-and-play-dist, yang-klein-2021-fudge-dist, dekoninck2024controlled-dist} constrain language model outputs by modifying their output probability distributions. ~\citet{prefix-tuning-emb, qian2022controllable-prefix-emb} learn prefixes and \citet{dathathri2019plug, han2023lmswitch-emb} train additional classifiers to guide generation. ~\citet{subramani2022extracting-act, hernandez2023inspecting-act, li2023inferencetime-act, turner2023activation} control model outputs by changing activations at inference time. ~\citet{kumar-cont-opt-2023} optimize the inference decoding. ~\citet{mireshghallah2022mix, qin2022cold} use energy-based constrained generation and ~\citet{zhou2023controlled-prompt} use instruction tuning for CTG.

+However, we emphasize that the goal of our work is not to output text with the greatest or least possible amount of a given style attribute, but instead to show that interpolation can be used to dynamically and controllably increase or decrease the amount of a given style attribute.
+While most of these existing methods can be used to control text for multiple style attributes, the majority of them focus on binary or multi-class control (for example controlling text so that it has positive or negative sentiment) and would need to be re-run for each combination of attribute levels, which is not feasible for "continuous" adaptive control.